Anthony J. Pennings, PhD

 Posted on | November 11, 2014 | No Comments

-Soon after I moved to Manoj SaxenaAustin in in late 2012, I attended a talk by Manoj Saxena, who was then General Manager of Watson Solutions, part of IBM’s Software Group that focuses on bringing to market the computer system that beat the experts on the popular TV game show Jeopardy.
-IBM is betting that its Watson “cognitive system”, based on Big Blue’s expertise in software and storage combined with new developments in natural language processing will change modern organizations, professional services and entire industries, including finance, medicine and transportation.
+Soon after I moved to Manoj SaxenaAustin, Texas, in late 2012, I attended a talk by Manoj Saxena, who was then General Manager of Watson Solutions, part of IBM’s Software Group.
+Named after IBM’s first CEO, Thomas J. Watson, the Watson system gained widespread recognition in 2011 when it competed against and defeated human champions on the popular American TV quiz show “Jeopardy!”
+They now focus on bringing to market the artificial intelligence (AI) computer system that beat the contestants on the game show.
+IBM is betting that its Watson “cognitive system,” based on Big Blue’s expertise in software and storage combined with new developments in natural language processing will change modern organizations, professional services, and entire industries, including finance, medicine and transportation.

 I was particularly struck by one of their main pilot projects, using Watson in the healthcare industry.
 One of the tasks I took on at New York University was to shepherd a proposal for a Master of Science degree in Healthcare IT through the NYS Department of Education approval process.
-The program was designed by others, so I can’t take credit for its content, but as the head of the Department of Management and Information Technology, it fell on my shoulders to push it through.
+Others designed the program, so I can’t take credit for its content, but as the head of the Department of Management and Information Technology, it fell on my shoulders to push it through.

-However, developments such as Apple’s Siri and the Android voice recognition system have made it sufficiently intriguing.
-Granted, NLP is much more than the interface.
-It is a whole system of machine intelligence with capabilities to process language questions and requests, conduct extensive searches, and analyze structured and unstructured data.
+However, developments such as Apple’s Siri and the Android voice recognition system have made AI sufficiently intriguing.
+Granted, NLP is much more than just the interface.
+It is a whole system of machine intelligence with capabilities to process language questions and requests, conduct extensive searches, and analyze structured and increasingly unstructured data.
 The video above shows Watson’s language capabilities at play in the game show Jeopardy.

-The role of information technologies in U.S. healthcare expanded dramatically after the Health Information Technology for Economic and Clinical Health Act (HITECH) was signed into law on February 17, 2009 as part of the American Recovery and Reinvestment Act of 2009 (ARRA).
-While the discussions about Obamacare linger on, the regulations and structural reforms outlined in HITECH have transformed the healthcare industry.
+The role of information technologies in U.S. healthcare expanded dramatically after the Health Information Technology for Economic and Clinical Health Act (HITECH) was signed into law on February 17, 2009, as part of the American Recovery and Reinvestment Act of 2009 (ARRA).
+While the discussions about Obamacare linger, the regulations and structural reforms outlined in HITECH have transformed the healthcare industry.

-Electronic Health Records (EHR), their “meaningful use”, and the regulations associated with them such as HIPAA and its provisions for protected health information (PHI) are becoming core components of the healthcare landscape.
-But for doctors who universally only have a few scant minutes to review these records before seeing each patient, they further add to the mounds of data they need to ingest and understand in order to keep on top of their profession and provide the best care.
-IBM sees Watson as a tool to help medical professionals make decisions about diagnoses and treatments by conducting data intensive analysis and providing treatment options.
+Electronic Health Records (EHR), their “meaningful use”, and the regulations associated with them, such as HIPAA and its provisions for protected health information (PHI,) are becoming core components of the healthcare landscape.
+But for doctors who universally only have a few scant minutes to review these records before seeing each patient, they further add to the mounds of data they need to ingest and understand to keep on top of their profession and provide the best care.
+IBM sees Watson as a tool to help medical professionals make decisions about diagnoses and treatments by conducting data-intensive analysis and providing treatment options.

-Wellpoint is the largest insurer in the U.S and plans to use their Watson deployment for medical personnel who review complex treatment requests from doctors.
-Watson is programmed to sift through large pools of medical literature to “form probabilistic logic chains” to support their recommendations.
-Wellpoint plans to roll out Watson for a few oncology practices allowing doctors to work with it through their own computer systems or tablets and hopes to improve the quality of care and lower costs.
+Wellpoint is the largest insurer in the U.S. and plans to use its Watson deployment for medical personnel who review complex treatment requests from doctors.
+Watson is programmed to sift through giant pools of medical literature to “form probabilistic logic chains” to support their recommendations.
+Wellpoint plans to roll out Watson for a few oncology practices, allowing doctors to work with it through their own computer systems or tablets to improve the quality of care and lower costs.

-Probably the biggest question is not whether “cognitive system” like Watson will change entire industries such as finance and healthcare, but will Big Blue make any money off this venture into artificial intelligence.
+Probably the biggest question is not whether a “cognitive system” like Watson will change entire industries such as finance and healthcare but will Big Blue make any money off this venture into artificial intelligence.
 Saxena has moved on to Silicon Valley’s The Entrepreneurs Fund, where he still works on funding AI enterprises related to IBM Watson, but from a venture capitalist perspective.
-My guess is that artificial intelligence is a potentially disruptive technology that is quietly diffusing through modern life under pseudonyms like “cognitive systems”, “neural networks”, and “natural processing languages”.
-AI is likely to have major repercussions over the next few years, but it will be interesting to see if IBM can continue to lead the way.
+My guess is that artificial intelligence is a potentially disruptive technology that is quietly diffusing through modern life under pseudonyms like “cognitive systems,” “neural networks,” and “natural processing languages.”
+AI will likely have major repercussions over the next few years, but it will be interesting to see if IBM can continue leading the way.

 © ALL RIGHTS RESERVED

-AnthonybwAnthony J. Pennings, PhD is a professor of global media at Hannam University in South Korea.
+AnthonybwAnthony J. Pennings, PhD is a professor at the State University of New York, Korea.
 Previously, he taught at St. Edwards University in Austin, Texas and was on the faculty of New York University from 2002-2012.
 He first taught at Victoria University in Wellington, New Zealand and was a Fellow at the East-West Center in Hawaii for many years.

 Comments